Regulation of Therapies and Coaching

 We fully support the concept of strong Voluntary Accredited Registers.
 These provide assurance to the public but allow for individual teaching and methodologies.

-Statutory regulation is often followed by standardisation which stifles innovation and improvements in therapy and coaching methods.
+We do not feel that statutory regulation is always a good thing.
+It is often followed by standardisation which stifles innovation and improvements approaches and methods.
 Usually just one approach takes precedent and does not allow diversity of approach to flourish.
 This takes away choice from the public and the “one approach fits all” does not work, many people need to find the one that works for them – that would be denied.

 The ACCPH has incorporated a significant range of high standards from the outset.
 These are as a direct result of our understanding the requirements of the VAR scheme and instituting them from the offset.